They may not want to suck your blood … but they want to suck your wallet dry.

-Duke Energy estimates that energy vampires “can account for as much as 20% of your monthly electricity bill.”
+We’re not talking about the kind from What We Do in the Shadows.
+Duke Energy estimates that electrical energy vampires “can account for as much as 20% of your monthly electricity bill.”
 Additionally, Michigan State University says that making a habit of unplugging energy vampires can “prevent any potential fires from overheated cords or appliances accidentally left on.”

 Certain appliances — refrigerators, for instance — need to stay plugged in and turned on.
 But others — coffee makers, televisions, and many more — can easily be unplugged when not in use.

 Aside from costing you money, energy vampires can be a real drain on the power grid.
 A 2015 study by the National Resources Defense Council found that energy vampires use as much as 50 large power plants worth of energy every year, or as much energy as all of the households in Alabama and Arizona combined.

 And that energy can be incredibly polluting.
 Despite recent gains in renewable energy, the U.S. power grid still draws more than 60% of its energy from burning dirty energy sources.
 With the world on track to exceed 1.5 degrees Celsius of warming above preindustrial levels within 10 years, the more oil, gas, and coal we can keep in the ground, the better.

 How unplugging energy vampires can save money and the environment